rubensa/docker-ubuntu-tini-desktop/README.md

-# Docker image with some GUI apps
+# Docker image with some GUI apps and custom user and group names

-This is a Docker image based on [rubensa/ubuntu-tini-x11](https://github.com/rubensa/docker-ubuntu-tini-x11) and includes some GUI applications.
+This is a Docker image based on [rubensa/ubuntu-tini-desktop](rubensa/ubuntu-tini-wine](https://github.com/rubensa/docker-ubuntu-tini-wine) and includes some GUI applications and custom user and group names.

 ## Building